 It is characterized by words like innovative, experimental, progressively radical, and daring.
 It was also meant to be a rebellion against the status quo.

-So in those years, avant-garde art meant the art that had social change as its main objective, and artists were the pioneers that would lead humanity towards realizing loftier goals.
+So in those years, avant-garde art meant art that had social change as its main objective, and artists were the pioneers that would lead humanity toward realizing loftier goals.

 Movements like Dada, Realism, Anarchism, and Constructivism are said to be the initial drivers behind social change.
 This was meant to be offensive to the snobbish elite of the society.

-To learn more about avant-garde and the characteristics, we recommend checking out this in-depth video by nationalgalleries:
+To learn more about avant-garde and its characteristics, we recommend checking out this in-depth video by nationalgalleries:

 How did Avant-Garde Originate?